BLUE VELVET® honeysuckle

 - Is BLUE VELVET® honeysuckle good for the Colorado Front Range?

-- Yes.
-BLUE VELVET® honeysuckle is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, BLUE VELVET® honeysuckle is a well-suited shrub for Colorado's Front Range.

 - How big does BLUE VELVET® honeysuckle get?